PriskaSama/PriskaSama/README.md

 <br/>
 <br/>

-- 💻 I’m currently working on **my portfolio, a web-agency, a wordpress shop and a simple banking app.**
+- 💻 I’m currently working on **my portfolio, a web-agency, a wordpress shop and a banking app calles Maze-bank.**

-- 🌱 I just started learning **Javascript and on my way to the Back-end with PHP 🐘 (send help 😭).**
+- 🌱 I just started learning **Javascript and on my way to the Back-end with PHP 🐘**

-- 💬 Don't ask me about anything for now **It's still a struggle, but I will eventually become better in around 25 years (always stay positive 😊).**
+- 💬 Don't ask me about anything for now **It's still a struggle to be comfortable with JS, but I will eventually become better in around 25 years (always stay positive 😊).**

 - 📫 How to reach me **dervilleprisca@gmail.com**